jspm/generator/README.md

 // install a new package into the import map await generator.install('react');

+// install a package to a custom alias await generator.install({ alias: 'custom', target: 'react@16' });

+// install a specific subpath of a package await generator.install({ target: 'lit', subpath: './html.js' });

 // Outputs the import map with "imports" entries for "react" and "custom",
 // And "scopes" entries for "react-dom", the dependencies of "custom", and the dependencies of app.js JSON.stringify(generator.getMap(), null, 2);